mergesort/Boutique/README.md

 }
 ```

-### StoredValue & AsyncStoredValue
+### StoredValue, SecurelyStoredValue, & AsyncStoredValue

-We'll go through a high level overview of the `@StoredValue` and `@AsyncStoredValue` property wrappers below, but they're fully documented with context, use cases, and examples [here](https://mergesort.github.io/Boutique/documentation/boutique/the-@stored-family-of-property-wrappers/).
+We'll go through a high level overview of the `@StoredValue`, `@SecurelyStoredValue`, and `@AsyncStoredValue` property wrappers below, but they're fully documented with context, use cases, and examples [here](https://mergesort.github.io/Boutique/documentation/boutique/the-@stored-family-of-property-wrappers/).

 The `Store` and `@Stored` were created to store an array of data because most data apps render comes in the form of an array.
-But occasionally we need to store an individual value, that's where @`StoredValue` and @`AsyncStoredValue` come in handy.
+But occasionally we need to store an individual value, that's where `@StoredValue` `@SecurelyStoredValue`, and `@AsyncStoredValue` come in handy.

-Whether you need to save an important piece of information for the next time your app is launched or if want to change how an app looks based on a user's settings, those app configurations are individual values that you'll want to persist.
+Whether you need to save an important piece of information for the next time your app is launched, stored an auth token in the keychain, or you want to change how an app looks based on a user's settings, those app configurations are individual values that you'll want to persist.

 Often times people will choose to store individual items like that in `UserDefaults`.
 If you've used `@AppStorage` then @`StoredValue` will feel right at home, it has a very similar API with some additional features.
 A @`StoredValue` will end up being stored in `UserDefaults`, but it also exposes a `publisher` so you can easily subscribe to changes.